Nicole M. Miller has long, black, curly hair and is wearing a black suit and blue shirt.

 School of Human and Social Sciences

-Dr Nicole M Miller joined the University of West London as a Lecturer in Psychology in 2022 and is currently the Sustainability Lead for the School of Human and Social Sciences (SHSS).
+Dr Nicole M Miller is a mixed methods community-based researcher.
+She joined the University of West London as a Lecturer in Psychology in 2022 and is currently the Sustainability Lead for the School of Human and Social Sciences (SHSS).
 Prior to this, Nicole was an Associate Lecturer at the Open University.

 Academic training